Viktorija-Alexeeva/DE-project/reproduce.md

 3.3.
 Create flow upload_data_to_gcs_and_bq.yaml to upload csv files into GCS bucket and BQ table.

-Check screenshot 'Kestra flow topology' in DE-project/kestra to know, how flow will be organised.
+Check screenshot 'Kestra DAG' in DE-project/kestra to know, how flow will be organised.

 Flow has input section, so user can either select from dropdown list or write any other country manually.
 6 countries are selected for the project: Spain, Portugal, Italy, Greece, France, Germany.